Sunday, 25 April 2010

 Freshly cracked black pepper to taste

-Cook Pasta in a large pot of boiling water until Al Dente (as explained in Understanding Pasta, All There is To Know).
+Cook Pasta in a large pot of boiling water until Al Dente (as explained in the earlier post: Understanding Pasta, All There is To Know).

-Heat butter or oil in a large saucepan; add onion & garlic, stir till tender but not browned.
-Add mushrooms & cook stirring till mushrooms are browned and softened.
-Stir in Broth and simmer uncovered until reduced by half.
+Heat butter or olive oil in a large saucepan.
+Add the onion and garlic and sautee until tender but not browned.
+Add the mushrooms and cook stirring until the mushrooms are browned and softened.
+Stir in the Broth and simmer uncovered until reduced by half.
 Stir in the cream and 1/2 the amount of Oregano bringing to a boil.
 Simmer uncovered on low heat for 3 minutes.